Visionary of the Year

 THOMAS HENRY CULHANE is Euphrates Visionary of the Year 2014.
 We are pleased to honor this sustainability innovator and groundbreaking thought-leader, Dr. T.H.
 Culhane, who has brought practical sustainable solutions to some of the world’s poorest urban areas.

-T.H.
-Culhane is a Middle East sustainability expert/inventor/innovator, and a truly groundbreaking thought-leader.
-He has taken his skills of invention and ingenuity to bring sustainable projects, such as solar water heaters and biogas digesters, to the poorest of the poor in the Middle East and other developing countries, and to those right here at home, enabling them to capture natural resources and waste to power their basic needs.
+Dr. Culhane has taken his skills of invention and ingenuity to bring sustainable energy projects, such as solar water heaters and biogas digesters, to the poorest of the poor in the Middle East, other developing countries, and to those right here at home, enabling them to repurpose natural resources and waste to power their basic needs.

 Euphrates first encountered T.H. abroad in Israel/Palestine, where he was working with Bedouin communities to install biogas digesters to use their animal waste and food scraps to generate cooking fuel, and also presenting his work on solar projects to the renowned Arava Institute in Israel.
 He’s also worked in the favelas in Brazil, the jungles of Borneo and many other places!
 A featured speaker at the Euphrates Summit in 2011, T.H. wowed participants with his ingenuity and passion.

-His nongovernmental organization, Solar C.³I.T.I.E.S., works with residents of Cairo’s poorest neighborhoods to install rooftop solar water heaters.
-Culhane described to National Geographic, “The water heaters generate 200 liters of hot water and 200 liters of cold water for each household every day.
+Working with residents of Cairo’s poorest neighborhoods to install rooftop solar water heaters, his nongovernmental organization, Solar C.³I.T.I.E.S., tells National Geographic, “The water heaters generate 200 liters of hot water and 200 liters of cold water for each household every day.
 ‘And since the technology is completely CO2 free, it contributes nothing to global warming.
 If people don’t have access to enough water, it becomes a serious health issue.
 And when women spend all their time tending stoves to heat water, they how can they go to school or get ahead?”
-Culhane and his wife even moved to an apartment in the Cairo slums in order to experience what the needs and challenges were for residents!

 Culhane stresses time and again that living sustainably is practical and possible in a world where sustainable solutions often seem relegated to those who can afford to care about the environment. “‘We’re not being idealistic; we’re out to provide solutions.
-Solar energy plays a principal role in our work because it makes practical, perfect sense…I believe Egypt could solve at least half its energy needs by immediately going solar.”
+Solar energy plays a principal role in our work because it makes practical, perfect sense.”